 The Centennial Professorship was established by the Faculty Senate in 1988.
 In 1987, the Faculty Senate passed a resolution concerning establishing a named professorship to honor excellence in teaching.
 The Centennial Professorship is the professorship created from that initiative.
 The faculty of Clemson University and their friends raised funds, and the Commission of Higher Education rewarded a matching grant to Clemson University for the creation of the Centennial Professorship fund.
 Since 1992, the Centennial Professorship Award has promoted excellence in teaching, research, service, and librarianship.

 A call for nominations with details is sent from the Faculty Senate Office to all faculty every odd year, early in the spring semester.
-A set pair of Colleges is eligible every other year ES and HEHD (2015), AFLS and Libraries (2017), and AAH and BBS (2019).
+A set colleges is eligible every other year: AAH, BSHS, and University Libraries (2025), ECAS and Business (2027), and AFLS, Education, and Science (2029).
 The Faculty Senate President chairs the selection committee of one administrator, one endowed/titled chair, and two faculty-at-large (not from that year’s eligible colleges) who are selected by the Senate, by secret ballot.

 Other past award winners include: David C. Guynn (2008), Murray Daw (2006) and Ray Sawyer (1998).